Making Serial Dictatorships Fair: Abstract

 \section{Abstract}

 In priority-based matching, serial dictatorship (SD) is simple, strategyproof, and Pareto efficient, but not free of justified envy (i.e. fair).
-This paper studies how to fairly order agents in SD as a function of their priorities.
-I show that if preferences are identical across agents and uniformly distributed, and objects have unit capacities, the serial order that minimizes the expected number of justified envy cases is the Kemeny ranking of agents' priorities.
-If any of these assumptions---identical preferences, uniformly distributed preferences, or unit capacities---is relaxed, the optimal SD follows a weighted Kemeny ranking.
-Broadly, these results demonstrate how insights from social choice theory can inform the design of practical matching mechanisms.
+This paper studies how to optimally order agents in SD based on their priorities to minimize justified envy.
+I show that this problem can be formulated in terms of rank aggregation and identify a novel connection with the social choice literature: for any distribution of agents' preferences and any capacity structure, the serial order that minimizes the expected number of justified envy cases coincides with the (weighted) Kemeny ranking of agents' priorities \citep{kemeny1959mathematics}.

 \textbf{Keywords:} Serial dictatorship, priority-based matching, justified envy, rank aggregation, social choice, Kemeny's rule.

 \textbf{JEL Codes:} C78, D47, D61, D71.